ipop-project/Network-Visualizer/Readme.md

 1. go to `localhost.com:9292`. ( Google Chrome is recommended. )

-2. Zip the `SAGE2_IPOPVisualizer` folder and drop it on browser.
+2. Compress `SAGE2_IPOPVisualizer` folder and drop it to on SAGE2 browser screen.

 ## **Author**